top of page

 • Consists mainly of neural tissue and nerve fibers.

-• It does not produce hormones but stores and releases hormones produced by the hypothalamus.
+• It does not produce hormones, but stores and releases hormones produced by the hypothalamus.

-structure of pituitary gland
+Function of Pituitary gland

 • The pituitary gland secretes various hormones that control other endocrine glands and many body functions, including growth, metabolism, and reproduction.